bransonpetty/project-blackbox/design-doc.md

 is read.

 ## Use Cases:
-Goal: Write a word from memory to the screen (WRITE)
 - Actor: User
-  System:
+  -Goal: Write a word from memory to the screen (WRITE)
+  -System:
   - Checks validity of address.
   - Retrieves the word from the register.
   - Displays word to user.